kimberlywanst/vanilla-javascript-projects/03-sliding-sign-up-login-form/README.md

 ## Forms Animation

 Two containers `.form-container` each having `width: 50%` and `position: absolute`.
 Both containers are moved at the same time.
-When `.overlay-container` is on top, `z-index` value of one form will be higher than the other.
+When `.overlay-container` is on top, `z-index` value of one form will be higher than the other. `.right-panel-active` class used to move `.form-containers` around when the buttons are clicked.

 ## Overlay Animation